RandomGamingDev/RandomGamingOrigins/README.md

 Spigot 1.17 (Should work with multiple versions older and newer than this) Spigot 1.19.3

-If the plugin isn't working on your version trying changing the api-version!
+If the plugin isn't working on your version trying changing the api-version in plugin.yml!

 This plugin relies purely on the spigot API and thus should easily work on multiple Minecraft versions